-Gratitude for being given a 2nd chance after my severe traumatic brain injury helped me to keep moving forward and not give up (when that is all I wanted to do), after I failed out of college and failed a driving test at 23 years old, couldn't think of basic words to order food on the phone, and thought my old life was over...then to become the best driver ;), still graduate college, succeed in my job and become the best version of myself...although it took years.
+Gratitude for being given a 2nd chance after my severe traumatic brain injury helped me to keep moving forward and not give up (when that is all I wanted to do), after I failed out of college and failed a driving test at 23 years old, couldn't think of basic words to communicate or even order food on the phone, and thought my old life was over...then to become the best driver ;), still graduate college, succeed in my job and become the best version of myself...although it took years.

 There are reasons things happen to you, and just think: you have a 400 trillion to 1 odds of JUST BEING BORN AT ALL.
 That should be enough to stay grateful and remain positive when life throws you a curve ball.

 It's not about what happens TO you, it's about what happens FOR you, no matter how traumatic, to teach you who you are and teach you essential life lessons, to help you grow as a person,

 *Click Blue Rectangle Below to See Recent Update & Where I Am Today*

 My family created this site for me while I was in a coma (hence WakeJake) after I fell down a flight of extremely steep concrete stairs (fluke accident) on October 27th, 2012 sustaining a severe traumatic brain injury, which required my head to be drilled into by the ER doctor to release the pressure inside my skull (which would have killed me) after being sedated into a drug-induced coma.

 At that time, I was just 2 classes shy of obtaining my Bachelors in Mechanical Engineering from Purdue University (which I did get, just 2 years later), with a job offer, large friend group and a bright future ahead - the timing of the accident probably couldn't have been worse, yet I kept pushing!

 Take a look at "The Accident, Recovery and Jake Today" section at the top to see much more about my accident, my long recovery process and where I am today.